 - Providing community participation programs, family literacy services, and parent outreach and training activities to limited English proficient children and their families -

 - to improve the English language skills of limited English proficient children; and

 - to assist parents in helping their children to improve their academic achievement and becoming active participants in the education of their children.

 - Improving the instruction of limited English proficient children by providing for -

 - the acquisition or development of educational technology or instructional materials;

 - access to, and participation in, electronic networks for materials, training, and communication; and

 - incorporation of the resources described in subparagraphs (A) and (B) into curricula and programs, such as those funded under this subpart.

 - Carrying out other activities that are consistent with the purposes of this section.

-According to the CSAM “Legal obligations are commitments made by an LEA to purchase goods or services immediately or in a future period.”
+According to the California School Accouting Manual (CSAM) “Legal obligations are commitments made by an LEA to purchase goods or services immediately or in a future period.”
 To determine whether a financial commitment should be reported as an obligation, please refer to 34 Code of Federal Regulations, Part 76, Section 707.
-Retrieve by Citation Web page is found at GPO Access .
+Retrieve by Citation Web page is found at U.S. Government Publishing Office Access .